m4jidRafiei/TLKC-Privacy/Readme.txt

 ->the changed simplified log is used to change the original log

 PatternMFSEvent
--> will be creating the mfs based on just the events
+-> creating the mfs based on events

 Algorithm
 ->everything that is running combined in one script